BitEdits/skynet/README.md

 Link32 is a tactical communication protocol inspired by VMF, LINK16, TSM, SRW, and MQTT, designed for military applications requiring low-latency, secure, and scalable data exchange in contested environments.
 It supports swarm coordination, real-time position location information (PLI), command and control (C2), and tactical chat over UDP-based multicast networks.

-Skynet is the reference server implementing Link32 tactical battlefield protocol.
+Skynet is the reference server implementing Link32 tactical battlefield protocol implemented in pure C99 with zero dependencies (awaiting OpenSSL replacement).

 ## Properties